 Making a film, no matter how bad or good it is, is a painstaking and burdensome process.
-The director especially is the individual who is responsible for everything on the set, from supervising renting of equipment to managing actors with egos bigger than the budget of Avatar.
+The director, especially, is the individual who is responsible for everything on the set, from supervising the renting of equipment to managing actors with egos bigger than the budget of Avatar.
 Movies are basically projected visions of their directors, and they work relentlessly to express that, along with the crew who coordinate to their best abilities to act as the director’s paint and brushes.
 But what happens when someone sabotages the final piece for their own pleasure without having contributed anything but finance, their only perennial interest?

 Production and distribution houses are notorious for having spoiled many great filmmakers’ best works because apparently people who smoke Arturo Fuente in their air conditioned offices in LA everyday are better judges of art than the ones who’ve revolutionized genres.
 In most cases. they have the final word on the final cut of the movie due to contractual agreements and the director and crew are coldly left to watch a different version of their work.
-Now I’ll be looking at the worst cases of studio meddling that destroyed movies, while some of them went on to gain a remarkable status after the release of the original cuts, some weren’t really that lucky.
+Now I’ll be looking at the worst cases of studio meddling that destroyed movies; while some of them went on to gain a remarkable status after the release of the original cuts, some weren’t really that lucky.
 Here is the list of famous movies ruined by studio interference:

 10. Alien 3 (1992)